Natasha Lytess: Life

 Virginia Leith, and Ann Savage (who reputedly got her stage name after a particularly "savage" argument with Lytess).

-Lytess is known best for her partnership with actress Marilyn Monroe from 1948 to 1956.
-During her time as a drama coach for Columbia Pictures, Lytess was shown Monroe's screen test and convinced the head of Columbia Pictures to hire Monroe for a six-month contract.
-Lytess appeared on What's My Line on September 12, 1954, as Marilyn Monroe's Dramatic Coach.
+Lytess is best known for her partnership with actress Marilyn Monroe from 1948 to 1956.
+During her time as a drama coach for Columbia Pictures, Lytess was shown Monroe's screen test and convinced Harry Cohn to hire Monroe for a six-month contract.
+Lytess appeared on What's My Line on September 12, 1954 as Marilyn Monroe's dramatic coach.
 Her occupation was guessed by Bennett Cerf in the free guess given the panel before the game began because he recognized her face.
 Lytess coached Marilyn through more than 20 films before their partnership began to deteriorate.
-Lytess is rumored to have had more than professional feelings towards Monroe which developed, according to Monroe and other actresses that studied under Lytess, into an overbearing obsession.
+Lytess is rumored to have had more than professional feelings toward Monroe which developed, according to Monroe and other actresses that studied under Lytess, into an overbearing obsession.
 In 1956, Monroe sent Lytess a telegram saying that she did not require Natasha's services anymore, and the partnership ended after more than seven years.

 Death

-Lytess died of cancer four days before her 52nd birthday in Zurich, Switzerland.
-She was portrayed by Lindsay Crouse in Norma Jean & Marilyn, and by Embeth Davidtz in The Secret Life of Marilyn Monroe.
+Lytess died of cancer in 1963.
+She was portrayed by Viveca Lindfors in Marilyn: The Untold Story, Lindsay Crouse in Norma Jean & Marilyn, and by Embeth Davidtz in The Secret Life of Marilyn Monroe.